atk4/data/README.md

  - Query Building - Build an execute complex multi-row queries mapped from your Business Models.
  - Unit-testing - Business Models can be decoupled from persistence layer for efficient Unit Testing.

 All of the above concepts are designed and delivered in a very simple-to-learn way.
-Our main goal is to educate new programmers about the right way to write code through intuitive coding pattern design.
+Our main goal is to educate new programmers about the right way to write code through intuitive pattern design.

 We also care about other technicalities, so we will:

  - work with PHP community and discuss main decisions collaboratively.
  - write short and easy-to-read, standard-compliant code with high code-climate score.
  - unit-test our own code with minimum of 95% code coverage.
  - never break APIs in minor releases.